dirkraft/subprocess/README.md

 it prints output on SIGTERM and Process likes to close InputStreams immediately, rather than waiting for the process to exit (I think).

+So once I was able to actually capture and analyze the output coming out on SIGTERM (the signal sent by `Process.destroy()`), I saw the db was hanging which I eventually deduced to open connections.
+Postgres won't close any open connections on SIGTERM and will wait.
+Because this is for local testing, using a special shutdown signaler I can tell postgres to go ahead and shutdown regardless of open connections via SIGINT.

+	builder.shutdownSignaler(PosixAwareShutdownSignaler("kill", "-SIGINT"))

-So now I can start and stop a postgres as part of a test run.
+So now I can start and stop a freshly-created postgres as part of a test run.